hunkyJay/program-consult-web/README.md

 # How the run
-1.Make sure you can set the environmental value:<br>
+- Make sure you can set the environmental value:<br>
-`program_learnning_path=the root folder of the program!` 2.Please Install Tomcat9<br>
+`program_learnning_path=the root folder of the program!`
+- Please Install Tomcat9<br>
 The war package of the system will be deployed in Tomcat!<br>
-3.Please Install Gradle7.2: <br>
+- Please Install Gradle7.2: <br>
 To install the denpdencies and pack the project to war!<br>
-4.Please Install JDK1.8:<br>
+- Please Install JDK1.8:<br>
-This is quite important <br>
-5.Please instal mysql, create program_learning database and build the tables:<br>
+- Please instal mysql, create program_learning database and build the tables:<br>
 In this folder named "database", you can see the sql files which can be used to create tables<br>

 ### Your Role